-Regardless of how difficult it will be, reading is a critical aspect of learning your chosen language.
+And yet reading is a critical aspect of learning your chosen language.

 If you think that you can get by with just speaking the language, make sure to read this article all the way through.
 While you can get a pretty good grasp of a language from speaking it, you will need to be able to read in the language if you spend time in a country that speaks it natively.
 Also, you are missing out on a lot of other opportunities by ignoring the benefits of reading.

-Reading as a Vocabulary Builder
+Reading as a Foreign Language Vocabulary Builder

-The odds are you aren’t reading just for the vocabulary.
+Chances are, you aren’t reading just for the vocabulary.
 There is a certain pleasure in reading.
 If you keep that in mind, you can select books that interest you.
 You will be able to learn new vocabulary words much more quickly because you will focus better.

 As you read, focus on ideas and not just words.
 The point of reading is to comprehend what you are reading first, which you are much more likely to do if you aren’t too intent on single words.
 Vocabulary is just a great benefit of reading – it is not the sole purpose.